Gichere/gichere.github.io/index.md

 ---

-### Research and data analysis
+### Research and Data Analysis

-[Research paper: DETERMINING THE MEAN DIFFERENCES IN STUDENTS’ PERFORMANCE BASED ON TYPE OF ACCOMMODATION- International Journal of Education and Research (ijern) Vol. 7 No. 1 January 2019] (/Students’ residence is an essential component in any tertiary institution.
+DETERMINING THE MEAN DIFFERENCES IN STUDENTS’ PERFORMANCE BASED ON TYPE OF ACCOMMODATION- International Journal of Education and Research (ijern) Vol. 7 No. 1 January 2019 Students’ residence is an essential component in any tertiary institution.
 It is a fundamental factor in the learning process and plays a crucial role on the academic performance of students.
 This study investigated academic performance with respect to type of accommodation in the Kenyan Universities, case study of the Technical University of Mombasa.
 Sample of 380 students were